data-dot-all/dataall/pages/code.md

 The code in `dataall.api` will use the `Worker.queue` to queue tasks in the FIFO SQS queue **in order**.
 Tasks are defined first in the Aurora database and then we pass their unique identifier to the queue.
-In the example below, taken from the dataset resolvers, we are queueing a `glue.crawler.start` action.
+In the example below, taken from the same dataset resolver, we are queueing a `glue.crawler.start` action.

 ```
 def start_crawler(context: Context, source, datasetUri: str, input: dict = None):